KevinMcCarthyAtIDM/Measles_WardLevel_EradicationSims/README.txt

 		Place a sample near that point, with random Gaussian nose.
 If the point is outside of 0.4, 0.99 in either x or y, try again.
 From here, experiment building proceeds as in the first iteration.

+The last bit of code necessary for experiment building should be the setup functions in SetupFunctions.py.
+The first function in this file defines "sample_point_fn", which is the mod_fn used in the builder.
+The behavior of the functions in here are as follows: sample_point_fn is the main function that will be called by the builder.

+sample_point_fn()
+Initialize an empty set of simulation tags.
+Check for required inputs.
+Setup "Base parameters" - default parameter setup for the configuration file (could also just change the base configuration to reflect all of these)
+Call RI_Vacc_Setup to set up the routine vaccination configuration.
+This requires the metaparameters "vaccination threshold" and "fraction of nodes meeting that threshold", which are the main parameters varied by simulation.
+It also takes a metaparameter called "Dropout", which sets the ratio of first and second-dose routine coverage with measles vaccine.
+Call SIA_Coverage_Setup to set up the campaign coverage by node.
+Loop over all other parameters.
+If parameter is a meta parameter, call "MetaParameterHandler", which defines special behavior when I need to vary multiple config/campaign parameters at once.
+If parameter is not a meta parameter, just call the standard config_builder.set_param.
+Save all parameters in tags, and return the tags.

+RI_Vacc_Setup():
+This is a tricky one.
+The vaccination threshold and fraction of nodes meeting that threshold do not actually completely define a distribution.
+However, making some assumptions - the distribution is normal in logit space (a transform of probability), I can draw a random value for the variance and solve for the mean, and then draw a distribution consistent with the threshold/fraction meeting constraint.
+A second complication is that the operational threshold is generally defined in terms of districts, but the nodes are smaller than districts, so we need to apply this constraint at district level but allow some extra variance on the nodes in a district.
+The code proceeds as follows:
+Draw a random number from 0 to 4, which will be the standard deviation of the distribution.
+Solve for the mean, given the standard deviation, the threshold, and the fraction of districts above that threshold.
+Find all unique district names - each node has an associated dot_name in it's metadata - country:province:district:ward.
+Split this string for all nodes and find the unique country:province:district tuplets.
+Draw a random value of coverage for each district as follows:
+    for name in unique_district_names:
+        tmp = math.exp(LN_mu + LN_sig * random.gauss(0, 1))
+        district_coverages[name] = tmp / (1 + tmp)

+The math here relates the coverages in probability space to the random numbers in logit-space (p = e^x/(1+e^x) ).
+Now, loop over each node.
+Find which district it is in and get the corresponding district-level coverage.
+Add a little bit of extra noise:
+        tmp = math.log(distcov / (1 - distcov))  #transform back to logit space
+        tmp2 = math.exp(tmp + 0.2 * random.gauss(0, 1)) #add a bit of noise here, 0.2 (magic number, should fix this!)
+        wardcov = tmp2 / (1 + tmp2)  #convert back to probability space

+Now, since routine immunization is governed by IndividualProperties, we'll be setting the distribution of individual properties for this node as follows:
+        node['IndividualProperties'][0]['Initial_Distribution'] = [(1-Dropout)*wardcov, (Dropout)*wardcov, 1-wardcov]

+	Dropout defines the probability of somebody getting 1 dose instead of 2, so in the above, the first group gets 2 doses (coverage*(1-Dropout)), the second group gets only 1 dose (coverage * Dropout), and the last get no doses: (1-coverage).
+	After we've covered all nodes, put the new demographic file as an overlay for config-builder.

+SIA_Coverage_setup:
+A little simpler than the RI coverage setup, but very similar.
+Note that the "campaign coverage" parameter, as implemented, is the campaign coverage only for children who are in the "SIAOnly" group - children in the "MCV1" or "MCV2" groups will always be covered.

+First, if campaign coverage is <=0, this is a signal for no campaigns at all -> demographic Coverage = 0.
+Otherwise, we set demographic Coverage = 1, and use the coverage by node coordinator to change coverage on a node by node basis.
+Similar to above, draw a random variance of the campaign coverage distribution, and draw random numbers in logit-space to set campaign coverages for each node.

+Loop over events in the campaign file: if the event is an SIA, set demographic Coverage to 0 or 1 as determined above. if the event is the SIAs targeted to the SIAonly group, additionally fill the "Coverage_By_Node" property with the random campaign coverages drawn above.

+The last piece of code in SetupFunctions.py is the MetaParameterHandler.
+In short, this function lets me use "metaparameters" to set multiple config/campaign parameters at once.
+So for example, if the parameter passed in is "META_MaB_Profile", I want to set the maternal antibody profile, which is governed by two config parameters - Maternal_Sigmoid_HalfMaxAge, and Maternal_Sigmoid_SteepFac.
+In MetaParameterHandler, the appropriate code to do this is implemented.
+Or another example - META_Timesteps.
+If I change the Simulation_Timestep from a value of 1 to a value of T, I need to change other parameters (i.e., Timesteps_Between_Repetitions for all campaign events needs to be changed to 1/T.)  This is handled here.